toyoshim/cp-mega88/README.md

 A>_
 ```

-### As a UEFI application
+### As an UEFI application
-If you want, you can run it without any operating systems.
+If you want, you can build it as an UEFI application so to run it without any operating system.
 Here is how to
 build it on Ubuntu 14.04.
 ```
 % sudo apt-get install gnu-efi